DeathDefying/bathysmal-guide/README.md

-/8 bs to disabled guide (enabled by default)
+/8 bs to disable guide (enabled by default)